ductm2205/book-network/README.md

 # Book Social Network 📚

- A web application designed for book enthusiasts to connect, share reviews, and manage their reading progress.
+ A web application designed for book enthusiasts to connect, share reviews, and manage their reading list.
 Built with Spring Boot for the backend and Thymeleaf for server-side rendered frontend views.

 This project was developed as part of the SE2 course (Group 02, Tutorial 01).